-These risks are all dependent upon the behaviour of the pupil rather than the technologies themselves.
+These risks are all dependent upon the behavior of the pupil rather than the technologies themselves.
 Taking that into consideration, along with the four categories of risks outlined in the above diagram, we at St Bridget's have used this to form the basis for safeguarding our children.
 Our school Internet filtering system uses these categories when determining which sites are inappropriate.
-In order to address these risks in school, the following precautions are taken:
+The filtering system is described in more detail in the next section within the policy.